Update Megaweek, Day 3: The Brood Leading The Brood

 Disappointingly, Criterion ports over some of those extras, but not all.
 Specifically, they use Second Sight's interview with Hindle and Hinds, and the Cronenberg one about his history.
 But then they also scared up some new stuff of their own, most notably Birth Pains, a thirty minute retrospective on the film that talks to Eggar (who's quite enthusiastic about the film), Mark Irwin, Pierre David, assistant director John Board, and effects artists Rick Baker and Joe Blasco.
 It's quite good and the inclusion of Irwin and David eases the pain of their missing Second Sight interviews; but it's a bummer they didn't carry over Silverman's.
 If they could license some of the titles, why not all?
 Oh well, there's probably a very good and dry reason.

 Criterion also includes Crimes of the Future, an early Cronenberg short film that's been included on heaps of Cronenberg DVDs and blu-rays by every company under the sun, but hey, why not have it here, too?
 They also have an episode of The Merv Griffin Show with Oliver Reed, but he never talks about The Brood on it.
 It's mostly just celebrity banter between the two of them, plus other guests Orson Welles and Charo: lightly amusing but hardly essential.
 Criterion also comes with a booklet featuring notes by Carrie Rickey, and they have a radio spot.
-Curiously, none of this releases feature the theatrical trailer, though the MGM DVD had it.
+Curiously, none of these releases feature the theatrical trailer, though the MGM DVD had it.

 No comments: